jayjeo/obsidian-milvus-FastMCP/README.md

    - (8) **Safe Server Restart** (Preserve All Data.
 Use this if MCP server has launching issues)
    - (9) **Emergency: Complete Data Reset** (DELETE All Data)

-## 🚨 GPU not detected issue even though my GPU exists and supports CUDA
-- Make sure set `USE_GPU = True` in `config.py` to use GPU mode
-- Pytorch has two different versions.
-One is for CPU and the other is for GPU.
-Make sure you have the correct version installed.
-If you arn't sure, run `pytorch_gpu_installer.bat` to install the correct version.

 ## 🎮 Daily Use

 ##### Once setup is complete: